 The Hain Celestial Group, Inc., a Delaware corporation, and its subsidiaries (collectively, the "Company," and herein referred to as "we," "us," and "our") manufacture, market, distribute and sell organic and natural products under brand names which are sold as "better-for-you," providing consumers with the opportunity to lead A Healthier Way of LifeTM.
 We are a leader in many organic and natural products categories, with an extensive portfolio of well-known brands.
 Our operations are managed in five operating segments: United States, United Kingdom, Hain Pure Protein ("HPPC"), Canada and Europe.
-Our business strategy is to integrate the brands in each of our segments under one management team and employ uniform marketing, sales and distribution strategies where possible.
+Our long-term business strategy is to integrate the brands in each of our segments under one management team and employ uniform marketing, sales and distribution strategies where possible.
 We market our products through a combination of direct sales people, brokers and distributors.
-We believe that our direct sales personnel combined with brokers and distributors provide an effective means of reaching a broad and diverse customer base.
+We believe that our direct sales people combined with brokers and distributors provide an effective means of reaching a broad and diverse customer base.
 Our products are sold to specialty and natural food distributors, supermarkets, natural food stores, mass-market retailers, e-tailers, food service channels and club, drug and convenience stores.
 We manufacture domestically and internationally and our products are sold in more than 65 countries.

 We have acquired numerous brands since our formation and our goal is to continue to grow both organically as well as through the acquisition of complementary brands.
 We consider the acquisition of organic and natural food and personal care products companies or product lines a part of our business strategy.
 We also seek to broaden the distribution of our key brands across all sales channels and geographies.
 We believe that by integrating our various brands, we will continue to achieve economies of scale and enhanced market penetration.
+We perform ongoing reviews of our products and categories and have and may continue to eliminate certain products that do not meet our standards for profitability or are not in line with our overall strategy.
 We seek to capitalize on the equity of our brands and the distribution achieved through each of our acquired businesses with strategic and timely introductions of new products that complement and provide innovation to existing lines to enhance revenues and margins.
 We believe our continuing investments in the operational performance of our business units and our focused execution on cost containment, productivity, cash flow and margin enhancement positions us to offer innovative new products with healthful attributes and enables us to build on the foundation of our long-term strategy of sustainable growth.
 We are committed to creating and promoting A Healthier Way of LifeTM for the benefit of consumers, our customers, shareholders and employees.